-Table 15.
-Icons on the Search bar
+Table 6-5: Icons on the Search bar

-÷ Search for next match Positions the cursor at the next occurrence of the Search text. h Find in selection Only searches within the selected text. × Close Closes the Search bar.
+Icon Action Description ← Search for previous match Positions the cursor at the previous occurrence of the Search text. → Search for next match Positions the cursor at the next occurrence of the Search text. = Find in selection Only searches within the selected text. × Close Closes the Search bar.

-To search for a string:
+To search for a string

-- 1. Enter the string to search for in the Find field in one of the following ways: - Press the Search button Q and enter the string directly in the Find field. - Enter the Search command (<SC>) and enter the string directly in the Find field. - select the string in the Trace window and enter the Search command (<SC>) or press the Search button Q; the selected string is copied to the Find field.
+- 1. Enter the string to search for in the Find field in one of the following ways: - Press the Search button Q and enter the string directly in the Find field. - Enter the Search command (<SC>) and enter the string directly in the Find field. - Select the string in the Trace window and enter the Search command (<SC>) or press the Search button Q; the selected string is copied to the Find field.